 Additional Water Quality Metrics.
-In addition to the recommended Upper Aquifer water level and chloride metrics discussed in Section 10.1, the BMC will continue to consider developing additional metrics and/or numerical goals to protect the upper aquifer from water quality threats.
+In addition to the new Upper Aquifer Water Level Profile and chloride metrics, the BMC will continue to consider developing additional metrics and/or numerical goals to protect the Upper Aquifer from water quality threats.

 Contingency Plan Development.
 As metric trends and basin response become better defined, the BMC intends to develop contingency plans to respond to unforeseen conditions.
 As funding and siting for Program C projects progress, detailed milestone schedules will also be developed.